 10. Employee Frustration

 Using technology for many employees may be a large part of their day.
 Using systems that are outdated, slow, or have a wide array of problems.
 Can make the workday long, difficult and frustrating to the best employees that you have.
 Not to mention the loss of productivity of these employees can take its toll on your employees.
-Causing turn over and loss of revenue due to the lost productivity.
+Causing turnover and loss of revenue due to the lost productivity.

-These above Ten IT Supports problems are often thought of as “The Norm” of working with computers and technology because many businesses don’t know that better IT is possible, affordable, and easy.
+The above Ten IT Supports problems are often thought of as “The Norm” of working with computers and technology because many businesses don’t know that better IT is possible, affordable, and easy.

 If your business is struggling with any of these or other IT issues?
 Make sure you’re getting the most out of your technology investment.
-Give Slick Cyber Systems a call (570) 371-5800.
+Give Slick Cyber Systems a call at (570) 371-5800.